 A modern approach on training your inner ear - for students & teachers

-Many teaching books on ear training focus exclusively on solfège and identifying random intervals on the piano, while disregarding how to apply these skills to real modern music situations.
-In practice, the musician might perform adequate during the isolated exercises in class.
-But his/her knowledge falls short when forced to use those skills in real music situations, surrounded by other musicians, instrumental parts and both time and peer pressure.
+Various teaching books on ear training focus exclusively on solfège and identifying random intervals on the piano, while disregarding how to apply these skills to real modern music situations; - the musician might perform adequate during the isolated exercises in class.
+But his/her knowledge falls short when forced to use those skills in real music situations, surrounded by other musicians, instrumental parts and both time and even peer pressure.

-'Ear Training In Context' aims to answer exactly that question and fill that gap by mimicking real-world situations with its exercises.
+My book 'Ear Training In Context' aims to fill that gap by mimicking real-world situations with its exercises.
 It applies essential melodic & harmonic ear training, while specifically expanding on the difficulty layers of tone colors, instrumentation, contextual harmony and common note patterns found in various music styles.
-With 'Ear Training In Context' musicians equip themselves with multi-timbral relative pitch and will be prepared next time they find themselves in a band, orchestra, improvising on stage or during a session in the recording studio.
+With 'Ear Training In Context' musicians equip themselves with multi-timbral relative pitch and will be prepared next time they find themselves in a band, orchestra, improvising on stage or during a recording session in the studio.

 What will the students learn?

 Available to students & institutions in the near future as a registered ISBN release on major book platforms.
 Check back soon.